Please review! :-)

 "Of course, I would be most honoured, give her majestic Anne, our warmest regards and I hope the rest of your stay in the Capital will be most pleasant."

-After those honorifics, the paper was signed with an old pre-war pencil, just a small signature and another community had joined the CR in all but name.
+After those honorifics, the paper was signed with an old pre-war pencil, just a small signature and another community had joined the Capital Republic in all but name.

 With that three-hour session over, the meeting would soon be finished.
 Lancaster was glad because the next council assembly he was required to attend was two weeks away, more than enough time to have some fun, see his family and also celebrate his birthday.